StephenGriffies/StephenGriffies.github.io/_pages/models.md

 <br>

-During the period from 2000 to 2009, I worked with colleagues on the CLIVAR Working Group for Ocean Model Development <a href="http://www.clivar.org/clivar-panels/omdp"> </a>, now called the
+During the period from 2000 to 2009, I worked with colleagues on the CLIVAR Working Group for Ocean Model Development, <a href="http://www.clivar.org/clivar-panels/omdp"> </a> now called the
 <a href="http://www.clivar.org/clivar-panels/omdp"> Ocean Model
 Development Panel (OMDP),</a> to develop an experimental protocol for running global ocean/sea-ice models.
 This protocol is known as the <a